amyreese/znc-push/README.md

     Allows you to add a string to end of a configuration value.
 Automatically adds a space to separate the appended value from the existing value.

+*   `prepend <option> <value>`

+    Allows you to add a string to beginning of a configuration value.
+Automatically adds a space to separate the prepended value from the existing value.

 *   `get [<option>]`

     Allows you to see current configuration values.